On Termination of Polynomial Programs with Equality Conditions: Introduction

-Following this line, Bradley et al. \cite{bradley:polynomial} tried to investigate the termination problem of a family of polynomial programs, which are modeled as \emph{multi-path polynomial programs} (MPPs) by using \emph{finite difference tree} (FDT).The MPP model is an expressive class of loops with multiple paths, polynomial loop guards and assignments, that enables practical code abstraction and analysis.
-It was proved in \cite{bradley:polynomial} that the termination problem of MPPs is generally undecidable.
-In \cite{bradley:polynomial}, the authors only considered a small class of MPPs, i.e., MPPs with polynomial behaviour.
-Similar idea was used for termination analysis of polynomial programs in \cite{cook:polynomial}.
-In \cite{LXZZ14}, the authors considered another class of MPPs, whose loop guards are polynomial equations.
-According to their algebraic structures, the authors established sufficient conditions for termination and nontermination simultaneously for these MPPs, thus termination analysis can be conducted by checking these conditions in parallel, which is analogous to \cite{Harris10}.
-In \cite{LXZZ14}, the authors raised an open problem whether the termination of this family of MPPs is decidable.
+In contrast, Tiwari \cite{tiwari:terminate} noticed that termination of a class of simple linear loops is related to the eigenvalues of the assignment matrix and proved that the termination problem of these linear programs with inputs over the reals $\mathbb{R}$ is decidable.
+The same line of theory was further developed in \cite{braverman:terminate,DBLP:conf/soda/OuakninePW15,DBLP:journals/corr/abs-1302-2762,DBLP:conf/cav/FrohnG19,DBLP:conf/sycss/RebihaMM13,XYZZ2011,XZ2010}.
+In particular, Bradley et al.~\cite{bradley:polynomial} studied the termination problem of a family of polynomial programs modelled as \emph{multi-path polynomial programs} (MPPs) by using \emph{finite difference trees} (FDTs).
+These MPP programs cover an expressive class of loops with multiple paths, polynomial loop guards and assignments, which enables practical code abstraction and analysis.
+Bradley et al.~(ibid.)~proved that the termination problem of MPPs is undecidable.
+A similar idea was employed in \cite{cook:polynomial} for the termination analysis of polynomial programs.
+Moreover, \cite{LXZZ14} provides sufficient conditions for establishing (non)termination of a subclass of MPPs with equational loop guards.
+This is achieved by under/over-approximating the set of non-terminating inputs.
+As in \cite{Harris10}, termination analysis can be conducted by checking these conditions in parallel.
+Until now it remains as an open problem whether the termination problem of MPPs with equality guards is decidable.

-In this paper, we give a confirmative answer to the open problem raised in \cite{LXZZ14} that the termination problem of MPPs with equality guards is decidable.
-To the best of our knowledge, this family of polynomial programs should be the largest one with a decidable termination problem so far, noting that the program termination with inequality conditions is hardly to decide even for linear loops, since such problem is equivalent to the famous Skolem's problem~\cite{OW15}.
-On the other hand, inequality loop guards can be strengthened as equality guards, e.g. $f(x)\neq 0\Leftarrow f(x)z+1=0$, thus our approach can also be used to find non-terminating inputs for general MPPs.